SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

 In this exercise, you will learn how to register a Cloud Integration service in the *Landscape Management Service (LMS)* of SAP Cloud ALM.
 This service has a secure connection to a respective Cloud Integration tenant as part of SAP Integration Suite.

-**Note:** This exercise is only necessary if you configure a *Cloud Integration service* in SAP Cloud ALM yourself
+:construction_worker: **Note: This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM yourself**

 #### Prerequisites